Now Reading:

 One-on-One Time

 Set aside just 10–15 minutes daily for one child.
 This could be holding, rocking, reading a short story, or playing quietly.
 Even small moments like these help children feel loved and valued.
+5 minutes daily with each child is better than none at all!

 Feeding and Physical Touch